linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

         group nogroup
         ~~~

-4. Further down in the file, edit the `cert` and `key` lines to reflect the name of your key and their location *on the client device*.
-If you intend to add Android or iOS devices to your VPN, in Part 3 of this series for client devices we'll handle keys and certificates a little differently.
-That means that these three lines can be commened out.
+4. Further down in the file, edit the `crt` and `key` lines to reflect the names and locations **on the client device**.
+Specify the path to the file if these and `client.ovpn` will not be stored in the same folder.

     {: .file-excerpt}
     /etc/openvpn/easy-rsa/keys/client.ovpn